 So, what drew us to 1940s re-enactment?
 We took a trip to Stoke Bruerne, Village at War in 2017 and were overwhelmed by the displays and re-enactors.
 When we came home we were so enthusiastic we wanted to do something like that, but we have always been a little bit on the different side (in a good way) so the idea formed to make a display of memorabilia.

-We joined Oxfordshire Home Guard, a great bunch of people, but found that their enthusiasm for drill and guns did not match our keen interest in Home Front so we parted ways.
+We joined Oxfordshire Home Guard, a great bunch of people, but found that their enthusiasm for drill and guns did not match our keen interest in Home Front so we parted ways and now go it alone.